nre-learning/nrelabs-curriculum/lessons/lesson-26/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 3)">Run this snippet</button>

+As you can see, the OpenConfig BGP schema contains common data that BGP requires.
+This configuration should be able to be provisioned to any network devices that support netconf with OpenConfig.

+Here we are using PyEZ (a python module for Junos Netconf connecitity) as a netconf client.
-After that, go to Python interactive prompt, load PyEZ module and create a Junos device object.
+Start a Python interactive prompt, then load the PyEZ module and create a Junos device object.

-(If you're not familiar with PyEZ, here is the course [Junos Automation with PyEZ](https://labs.networkreliability.engineering/labs/?lessonId=24&lessonStage=1)!)
+_(If you're not familiar with PyEZ, here is the course [Junos Automation with PyEZ](https://labs.networkreliability.engineering/labs/?lessonId=24&lessonStage=1)!)_

 ```
 python